- Dionysio — Sax Magia

 8. Without A Song (Vincent Youmans – Billy Rose – Edward Eliscu) from the album Sax Spectacular (1958) as Bob Fleming

-Several of Moacyr Silva’s albums show beautiful art work especially if designed by Masterpiece.
+Several of Moacyr Silva’s albums show beautiful art work especially if designed for Masterpiece.
 The art work for Sax Spectacular is by Nélia Paula.

-Orquestra Os Bossambistas aka Bossa Brass was a studio group performing quite entertaining instrumental renditions of standards by Antônio Carlos Jobim with Clério Ribeiro and José Barreto on cornet, Waldemar Moura on trombone, Fats Elpídio on piano, Geraldo Vespar on guitar, Waltel Branco and Waldir Marinho on bass, Reizinho on drums, and Gilson Mello on percussion.
+Orquestra Os Bossambistas aka Bossa Brass was a studio octet composed of Clério Ribeiro and José Barreto on cornet, Waldemar Moura on trombone, Fats Elpídio on piano, Geraldo Vespar on guitar, Waltel Branco and Waldir Marinho on bass, Reizinho on drums, and Gilson Mello on percussion, performing quite entertaining instrumental renditions of standards by Antônio Carlos Jobim.

-2. Vivo Sonhando (Antônio Carlos Jobim) f from the album Só Danço Samba (196?)
+2. Vivo Sonhando (Antônio Carlos Jobim) from the album Só Danço Samba (1963)